bhebert/blah-baseball/README.md

 ### To-do

-- Add actual numbers (as a "projection" but flag them specially)
 - Allow projection of calculated stats directly, for example for projections that only provide SLG and not the constituent stats
-- Add more reader functions
+- Add more reader functions/check raw files
+- Add CSV generator
+- Test runs!
+Add some reconciliation